dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 Read the documentation here:
 <https://stephensherrardplugins.com/docs/pta-volunteer-sign-up-sheets-documentation/>

 **An alternative to sites like Signup Genius for your events, this plugin lets you keep your signup sheets on your own site.
-Easily create and manage sign up sheets for your school, organization, business, or anything else that where need people to sign up.**
+Easily create and manage sign up sheets for your school, organization, business, or anything else where need people to sign up.**

 **Features:**